Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/firefighter-daigo-rescuer-in-orange/episode-14-the-national-firefighter-rescue-technique-tournament-918030">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/i-shall-survive-using-potions/episode-12-i-shall-survive-using-potions-919344">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Fuwa Fire Station has begun training for the National Fire<br>Fighter Rescue Technique Tournament.
-Meanwhile, Yuki’s first mission in Fire<br>Company M is to take first place in the tournament’s<br>individual rope bridge traversal discipline.</p>
+<p align="center">An epidemic spreads like wildfire throughout the capital of the<br>Kingdom of Jusral, and Kaoru is the only one who<br>can stop it... but that would mean exposing her true<br>identity yet again.
+Will she ever have the peaceful life<br>she dreamed of?</p>
 </td>
 </tr>
 </table>